timmknight/timmknight.github.io/_posts/2015-10-10-first-class-functions-javascript.md

 Wikipeida on first-class functions:
-> <a href="https://en.wikipedia.org/wiki/First-class_function">In computer science, a programming language is said to support first-class functions (or function literal) if it treats functions as first-class objects.
+> <a class='external' href="https://en.wikipedia.org/wiki/First-class_function">In computer science, a programming language is said to support first-class functions (or function literal) if it treats functions as first-class objects.
 Specifically, this means that the language supports constructing new functions during the execution of a program, storing them in data structures, passing them as arguments to other functions, and returning them as the values of other functions.</a>

 In JavaScript functions are objects.
 So when you create a function you are actually creating an object.
 This object will have certain properties one of which will be the function.
 Lets take a look at this.

 Lets first make a simple function statement.
 You've all seen function statements, it's one of the first things you will learn in JavaScript.
 Functions Statements don't result in a value until they are exectued.
 Function statements are also known as function declarations so if you see this don't get confused.